2022 Graco 4Ever DLX Platinum All-in-One Review

 The main shortcomings of this particular model occur in booster mode and with the EZ Tight LATCH feature, but even those aren’t horrible.
 You can always use the seatbelt to install the seat if you aren’t able to achieve a tight installation with the EZ Tight LATCH feature.
 And although the highback booster isn’t much taller than the harness, it will still get most kids to an age and size where a backless booster is acceptable.
 As a backless booster, it’s chunkier than most other boosters, but it can get the job done and some kids really like the extra height.

-Currently, the Graco 4Ever DLX retails for $349.99 but can often be found on sale at Amazon and other stores (currently for $239.99 at the time of this publication).
-It is relatively expensive up front, but represents a good value considering the 10 years before the seat expires.
+Currently, the Graco 4Ever DLX retails for $299.99 but can often be found on sale at Amazon and other stores.
+It is relatively expensive upfront but represents a good value considering the 10 years before the seat expires.

 Please visit Graco’s website for more information.